 Jacqueline Pogue Lyons earned a Bachelor of Arts degree in History from Smith College in Massachusetts.
 She has been a teacher in the District of Columbia for 29 years.
-Ms. Lyons has taught in public schools throughout Washington, D.C., including Plummer Elementary, J.C.
+Ms. Pogue-Lyons has taught in public schools throughout Washington, D.C., including Plummer Elementary, J.C.
 Nalle Elementary, Thomson Elementary, and Hyde Elementary.

-While at Thomson Elementary, Ms. Lyons realized that she would need to pursue an advanced degree to meet the academic needs of the culturally and linguistically diverse students she served.
+While at Thomson Elementary, Ms. Pogue-Lyons realized that she would need to pursue an advanced degree to meet the academic needs of the culturally and linguistically diverse students she served.
 She went on to receive her Master of Education degree in Bilingual Special Education from George Washington University in Washington, D.C.

-Ms. Lyons served as the General Vice President of the Washington Teachers' Union (WTU) for five years.
+Ms. Pogue-Lyons served as the General Vice President of the Washington Teachers' Union (WTU) for five years.
 In this elected position, she was a fearless and tenacious advocate for teachers throughout every stage of the grievance process as a direct supervisor of the WTU Field Representatives.
 She enjoyed providing certification and professional development support to DCPS teachers as the Professional Development Coordinator of WTU for three years.